Hundreds Of Students Demand Action Against Gun Violence Outside City Hall: 'This Is Our Safe Zone, Not Your War Zone'

 PHILADELPHIA (CBS) — Gun violence in Philadelphia is prompting some young people to say enough is enough.
 Students from several schools across Philadelphia rallied Tuesday to demand action from officials.

 Children growing up in Philadelphia know gun violence is a major issue.
 Some are used to hearing bullets blast through their neighborhoods.
-Some have also had loved ones injured or killed in shootings.READ MORE: Lawsuit Filed Against Jefferson Hospital After Killing Of Nursing Assistant Last Fall
+Some have also had loved ones injured or killed in shootings.READ MORE: Philadelphia Weather: Severe Storms Possible Wednesday And Thursday

 On Tuesday, students gathered to call for action.